hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 Startup Tasks:

-1. If there is a candidate roster in the state (Non-Migration Software Upgrade)
-   1. candidateRoster := read the candidate roster from the roster state.
-   2. overrideAddressBook := read the address book from override-config.txt
+1. overrideAddressBook := read the address book from override-config.txt
-   3. overrideRoster := translateToRoster(overrideRoster).
+2. overrideRoster := translateToRoster(overrideRoster).
-   4. currentRound := state round +1
+3. currentRound := state round +1
+4. If there is an active roster in the roster state.
-   5. (previousRoster, previousRound) := read the latest (current) active roster and round from the roster state.
+   1. (previousRoster, previousRound) := read the latest (current) active roster and round from the roster state.
-   6. new rosterHistory := `[(overrideRoster, currentRound), (previousRoster, previousRound)]`
-   7. clear the candidate roster from the roster state.
+   2. clear the candidate roster from the roster state.
-   8. set (overrideRoster, currentRound) as the new active roster in the roster state.
+5. If there is no active roster in the roster state.
-   9. Start the platform with the new rosterHistory.
-2. If the roster state is empty: no candidate roster and no active rosters.
-(Migration Software Upgrade)
-   1. Read the current and previous AddressBooks from the platform state.
+   1. Read the current AddressBooks from the platform state.
-   2. overrideAddressBook := Read the address book from override-config.txt
-   3. overrideRoster := translateToRoster(overrideAddressBook)
-   4. previousRoster := translateToRoster(currentAddressBook)
+   2. previousRoster := translateToRoster(currentAddressBook)
-   5. currentRound := state round +1
-   6. rosterHistory := `[(overrideRoster, currentRound), (previousRoster, 0)]`
+   3. (previousRoster, previousRound) := (previousRoster, 0)
-   7. set (previousRoster, 0) as the active roster in the roster state.
+   4. set (previousRoster, 0) as the active roster in the roster state.
-   8. set (overrideRoster, currentRound) as the active roster in the roster state.
+6. set (overrideRoster, currentRound) as the active roster in the roster state.
+7. new rosterHistory := `[(overrideRoster, currentRound), (previousRoster, previousRound)]`
-   9. Start the platform with the new rosterHistory.
+8. Start the platform with the new rosterHistory.

 Cleanup Tasks: